ynput/ayon-documentation/website/docs/addon_motionbuilder_admin.md

 {versions.MotionBuilder_Badge}
 </ReactMarkdown>

-:::caution Motion Builder Compatibility
+:::caution Unknown support for Motion Builder 2023 and below

-The addon was developed with Motion Builder 2024/2025.
+The AYON Motion Builder addon was initially developed with Motion Builder 2024 and 2025.
-Be aware that some features may not work with versions older than 2024.
+Hence functionality was not tested in older versions than 2024 and may not work.
 :::

 ## Supported Workflows